Privacy Policy

 The Services are not directed to individuals under the age of 18, and minors may not create Accounts.
 We do not knowingly collect personal information directly from children.
 If we learn that a child under 18 has directly provided us with personal information outside the context of a referral, we will take steps to delete it promptly.
 If you believe a child has provided us with personal information, please contact us at privacy@syncroly.co.

-The Services may process PHI of minor patients as part of referrals created by Covered Entities (e.g., a pediatric dental referral).
-In such cases, the Covered Entity is responsible for obtaining any required parental or guardian consent under HIPAA and applicable state law.
-Syncroly processes this data as a Business Associate under the direction of the Covered Entity.
+For healthcare Customers, the Covered Entity is additionally responsible for obtaining any consents required under HIPAA.
+Syncroly processes such data as a Business Associate under the direction of the Covered Entity.

 11. Changes to This Policy